ZekkieMcCormick/dungeon-mystery/README.md

 - aStarTest.ts/js : generates a single plain dungeon and runs A* search on it, displaying output
 - call_javascript.py : calls a javascript file from python
 - evolveDungeon.ts/js : takes a dictionary of arguments to appropriately generate a given dungeon and return its fitness function, as defined by A* search
-- basicDungeon.ts/js : creates 1000 basic dungeons and averages their path length.
+- basicDungeon.ts/js : creates 10000 basic dungeons and averages their path length.
 No evolution.
+Typically outputs 25-35.

 Files added and adapted from previous projects:
 - commonEvolution.py : low-level evolution functions that perform small tasks related to evolution